 You can give students the security and recognition to make the most of what university can offer, regardless of their personal circumstances.

-We must not forget that not all students come to university with the same experiences and not all can draw on the same resources from their families.
-We are committed to closing the gaps in education to give all students who want to improve their lives through higher education the support they need to achieve.
+You can help to close the gaps in education so that all students who want to improve their lives through higher education can get the support they need to achieve.

 Bursaries are prioritised for those from disadvantaged backgrounds and under-represented groups to ensure every student has a fair opportunity to succeed.

-This includes students from the lowest household income brackets in deprived areas of the UK (particularly in the Sheffield City Region), students who are leaving care, students who have caring responsibilities, students who are estranged from their family, and those facing homelessness.
+This includes students from the lowest household income brackets in deprived areas of the UK (particularly in the Sheffield City Region), students who are leaving care, students who have caring responsibilities, students who are estranged from their family, those facing homelessness and students with disabilities.

-You can help give students the support to progress through their studies, providing a better chance of success and realising personal ambitions and aspirations.
+Your gift will support students to progress through their studies, providing a better chance of success and realising personal ambitions and aspirations.

 We are one of the first universities in the UK to sign the Care Leavers Covenant, which demonstrates our commitment to support young people who have experienced the care system and sets out our duty of care to those students.
 We have also pledged our support to estranged students through the Stand Alone Pledge, which covers all aspects of their university experience.

 Your help can ensure each student who comes to us to change their life is given the support they need to succeed.